 Many employers provide group benefits packages to their employees, including long-term disability (LTD) benefits.
 In addition, some employers also have an additional LTD policy to cover workplace injuries and illnesses caused at/by the workplace, called an occupational long-term disability policy.
 Some Ontario industries (eg. construction) are required by law to participate in a provincial workers’ compensation plan, such as WSIB.
 Some other companies have an occupational long-term policy in place to cover workplace illnesses and injuries that would be covered under the provincial workers’ compensation plan, if they had one.
 Mental and physical illnesses and injuries that are specifically related to the workplace are covered by occupational policies.

 There are many differences between a group LTD policy and an occupational policy.
 For example, the definition of disability under an occupational policy differs from a group LTD policy.
-Under an occupational policy, the reason you must be unable to work due to an illness or injury arising out of and because of your employment.
+Under an occupational policy, you must be unable to work due to an illness or injury arising out of and because of your employment.
 Under some occupational policies, you must be unable to do any occupation within the company you work for, that you are or may be qualified for that would be at a minimum of the same pay-rate as your pre-disability income.
 With group LTD policies, however, you may be unable to work due to an illness or injury sustained outside of the workplace.

 To be eligible for benefits under a group policy, you are required to provide evidence that you became totally disabled due to an occupational illness or injury while covered under the group policy, You must show that your disability continued past the waiting period stated in the group policy and you have sought appropriate treatment.